xebialabs-community/xlr-hashicorp-vault-plugin/README.md

 - XLR: http://localhost:15516
 - Vault: http://localhost:15200

+See the readme in the ascode folder for more details on the different models.

 ### Setting up Vault
 Navigate to the Vault URL and configure your number of keys and how many are needed to unseal.